-COMMODORE STAFF
+COMMODORE STAFF Commodore Staff

-Larry Day is in his first season with the Commodores and will work with the catchers and assist with the hitters.
+Larry Day is in his second season with the Commodores and will once again work with the catchers and assist with the hitters.

 A 2007 graduate of Connecticut, Day was a four-year starter for the Huskies and earned All-Big East honors his junior year.
-He was drafted in the 50th round by the New York Yankees in the 2007 draft and played for the Gulf Coast League Yankees and the Charleston River Dogs.
+He was drafted in the by the New York Yankees in the 2007 draft and played for the Gulf Coast League Yankees and the Charleston River Dogs.